escapin/ElectionManager/README.md

-**Create Election** creates a mock election with predetermined settings (such as title, description, and so on), which starts immediately and ends after 3 days.
+**Create Election** creates a mock election with predetermined settings (such as title, description, and so on), which starts immediately and ends after 72 hours.

 **Vote** redirects to the voting booth of the sElect system to start the voting procedure (if the election is open).